ganeshsetty/CarND-Vehicle-Detection/writeup.md

 * Extract HOG features and visualized the HOG images
 ![](./output_images/hog_orient_car.png)

+In utils.py line no.18, function definition get_hog_features() obtains hog features.The hog image visualizations are obtained by configuring parameter vis as True while calling get_hog_features().

+In train.py line no.18 , function features_extract() extracts hog,bin spatial and color histogram features using function extract_features() at line no.57,65 and append all to get feature vector which is used for training SVM classifier.
+In utils.py line no.92,is defined for function extract_features()

 #### 2. Explain how you settled on your final choice of HOG parameters.